thatisuday/ng-modal/README.md

 ## Events (Callbacks)
-If you see _Directive Code Structure above_, you can see `callbacks` attribute with value `modalCallbacks`. **modalCallbacks** is a model that must be bound to parent scope which *feeds callback methods* to be executed after some event occurs.
+If you see _[Directive Code Structure](https://github.com/thatisuday/ngModal/blob/master/README.md#code-structure)_ above, you can see `callbacks` attribute with value `modalCallbacks`. **modalCallbacks** is a model that must be bound to parent scope which *feeds callback methods* to be executed after some event occurs.
 For example,

 ```
 //In controller